POWER8: Memory Buffer chip

 POWER8 splits the memory controller functions by moving some of them away from the processor and closer to the memory.
 The scheduling logic, the memory energy management, and the RAS decision point are moved to a so-called Memory Buffer chip (a.k.a.
 Centaur).
-Offloading certain memory processes to the Memory Buffer chip enables memory access optimizations, saving bandwidth and allowing for faster processor to memory communication.
+Offloading certain memory processes to the Memory Buffer chip allows memory access optimizations, saving bandwidth and providing faster processor to memory communication.
 It also contains caching structures for an additional 16 MB of L4 cache per chip (up to 128 MB per processor) (1 MB = 1024 KB).
 Depending on the system architecture the Memory Buffer chips are placed either on the memory modules (Custom DIMM/CDIMM, for example in S824 and E880 models), or on the memory riser card holding standard DIMMs (for example in S822LC models).

 The Memory Buffer chip is connected to the processor using a high-speed multi-lane serial link.
 The memory channel connecting each buffer chip is capable of writing 2 bytes and reading 1 byte at a time.
 It runs at 8 GB/s in the early Entry models, later increased in the high-end and the HPC models to 9.6 GB/s with a 40-ns latency, for a sustained bandwidth of 24 GB/s and 28.8 GB/s per channel respectively.
 Each processor has two memory controllers with four memory channels each, and the maximum processor to memory buffer bandwidth is 230.4 GB/s per processor.
 Depending on the model only one controller might be enabled, or only two channels per controller could be in use.
 For increased availability the link provides "on-the-fly" lane isolation and repair.

-Each Memory Buffer chip has four interfaces allowing to use either DDR3 or DDR4 memory at 1600 MHz with no change to the processor link interface.
-The resulting 32 memory channels per processor allow peak access rate of 409.6 GB/s between the Memory Buffer chips and the DRAM banks.
+Each Memory Buffer chip has four interfaces allowing use of either DDR3 or DDR4 memory at 1600 MHz with no change to the processor link interface.
+The resulting 32 memory channels per processor allow a peak access rate of 409.6 GB/s between the Memory Buffer chips and the DRAM banks.
 Initially support was limited to 16 GB, 32 GB and 64 GB DIMMs, allowing up to 1 TB to be addressed by the processor.
 Later support for 128 GB and 256 GB DIMMs was announced, allowing up to 4 TB per processor.

 Specifications

-The POWER8 core has 64 KB L1 data cache contained in the load-store unit and 32 KB L1 instruction cache contained in the instruction fetch unit, along with a tightly integrated 512 KB L2 cache.
+The POWER8 core has a 64 KB L1 data cache contained in the load-store unit and a 32 KB L1 instruction cache contained in the instruction fetch unit, along with a tightly integrated 512 KB L2 cache.
 In a single cycle each core can fetch up to eight instructions, decode and dispatch up to eight instructions, issue and execute up to ten instructions and commit up to eight instructions.

-Each POWER8 core consist of primarily the following six execution units:
+Each POWER8 core consists of primarily the following six execution units: